mikkelsvartveit/thesis/masterproject/text/content/01-introduction.md

 \autoref{methodology} describes our experiments and their setup.
 We start by introducing the datasets, as well as the technical configuration and hyperparameters, used for training and testing our models.
 Then, we describe the development process for BuildCross, our custom dataset.
 Finally, we define our six \ac{CNN} architectures, along with the evaluation strategies for measuring the performance of each of them.

-\autoref{results} presents our findings for both endianness and instruction width type classification, revealing model performance on both seen and unseen architectures.
+\autoref{results} presents our findings for both endianness and fixed/variable instruction width classification, revealing model performance on both seen and unseen architectures.

 \autoref{discussion} analyzes our results in depth.
 We summarize the key findings, dissect the behavior of each model, and assess their generalizability to unseen data.
 Then, we compare our approach to prior research.
 Moreover, we provide a quality assessment of the used datasets.
 Finally, we address some limitations of our approach, as well as briefly discuss the sustainability implications of our work.